(Note: this post was originally published on June 16, 2022. It has since been updated with a few tweaks.)

 Orange and Cinnamon Roasted Delicata Squash

 This seductive gin cocktail, which is inspired by the forest, features juicy blackberries, woodsy thyme, sweet honey, and earthy bitters.
-I'm pretty sure it's Winnie The Pooh's favorite cocktail!
+It's Winnie The Pooh's favorite cocktail!

 For the Honey Thyme Simple Syrup